 Mesothelioma Chemotherapy Overview

-Chemotherapy is a critically important component of mesothelioma treatment.
-It’s a non-invasive treatment that can help delay and slow the progress of mesothelioma.
+Chemotherapy is a critical component of mesothelioma treatment.
+It’s a non-invasive therapy that can help delay and slow the progress of mesothelioma.

 - Chemotherapy is a class of potent anti-cancer drugs designed to kill abnormal cells like mesothelioma cells